motya-proxy/motya/docs/what-to-build.md

 As an implementer, the development of these Request Path Control options are like building a set of tools that can be used by the operator.
-It is expected that the development of these tools, as well as ensuring that the different tools work predictably and reliably with each other is likely to be the largest section of development work towards the initial release of River.
+It is expected that the development of these tools, as well as ensuring that the different tools work predictably and reliably with each other is likely to be the largest section of development work towards the initial release of Motya.

 Implementers are suggested to pick reasonable, safe defaults, with the goal that installation with no configuration effort always being an acceptable (if not ideal) choice with respect to